Friday, September 20, 2024

 [For my genealogy research readers: You are at the correct location.
 As you know I get distracted at times.
 More genealogy research results will come soon.
 My most recent post on Y-DNA is here.]

-In Part I found the surprising result (to me) that my drag at a tire pressure of 30 psi was less than my drag at 40 or 50 psi.
+In Part I, I found the surprising result (to me) that my drag at a tire pressure of 30 psi was less than my drag at 40 or 50 psi.
 I calculated the power savings to be about 10 watts.
 That is similar to the savings I obtained by getting into an aero position (all at about 15 mph).

 There were some flaws with that study, which I tried to correct in Part II.
 The following changes were made to the study for Part II: